NYUAD-CRC/crc-docs/source/hpc/software/singularity_overlays.rst

 -------------------

 The overlay can also be shared with your collaborators.
 All the environments and datasets written from inside the container to ``opt`` are actually witten into the overlay which has been created.
-Hence, the sharing an overlay with a collaborator is equivalent to sharing the working environment with the datasets etc, essentially sharing whatever is written into the overlay directory ``/opt``.
+Hence, the sharing of an overlay with a collaborator is equivalent to sharing the working environment with the datasets, also essentially sharing whatever is written into the overlay directory ``/opt``.

 Job Submission
 --------------

 A smaple job script can look as follows.

 Note that all the commands to be executed within the container are part of the ``/bin/bash -c "<commands to be executed>"``

 .. code-block:: bash